 Below are a few of the essentials that are a must on safari:

 Passport, itinerary, and travel insurance

-It seems obvious, but these documents should be at the top of your list of what you pack.
-Not only take a paper copy, but if you are taking your phone with you, save an electronic copy on your phone for back-up.
+It seems obvious, but these documents should be at the top of your pack list.
+Not only take a paper copy but if you are taking your phone with you, save an electronic copy on your phone for backup.

 Remember to put your prescription medications in your hand luggage and make sure you have enough to last your entire safari.
 There are no pharmacies in the bush.

 Prescription glasses and sunglasses